 projects in my lab focus on free-living, marine flatworms: one includes the systematics, phylogenetics, biogeography and development of polyclads (an ongoing collaboration with my former grad students, Drs.
 Marcela Bolanos and Sigmer Quiroga), the other focuses on the fine-scale population genetics of meiofaunal kalyptorhynch and proseriate turbellarians (a collaboration with Drs.
 Julian P. Smith III, Winthrop University, SC and Steve Fegley, Institute of Marine Sciences, University of North Carolina, Morehead City, NC).

 I have a long-standing collaboration with Dr. John Litvaitis,

 a wildlife ecologist also in the Department of Natural Resources.

 While John focuses on understanding the population dynamics

 of species in fragmented habitats, my contributions include

-determining how fragmentation and landscape features affect the genetics of populations.
+determining how fragmentation and landscape features affect the genetics and conservation physiology of populations.

 more about individual projects, please check out the Research link.